Where is the entrance for The Yoga Loft?

 We try to keep the room at a comfortable temperature for practicing yoga, however we do not have a hot studio.

-Our experience and philosophy is that when a yoga space is heated too high, you can deplete your energy, becoming drained and sometimes dehydrated.
+Our personal experience and philosophy is that when a yoga space is heated too high, you can deplete your energy, becoming drained and sometimes dehydrated.
 You are also at risk of over-stretching (or hyperextending) without realizing it, or slipping due to excess sweat, leading to possible injuries or strains.
 There are also times and conditions when hot yoga is not medically advised (such as during pregnancy, heart conditions and blood pressure issues).
 Hot, humid environments are also breeding grounds for bacteria. 😦

 Another part of our philosophy is that when yoga is done mindfully and with attention to the breath, that you are able to create your own inner heat.
 This “inner fire” enables the experienced yoga student to actually practice more challenging forms of yoga, if so desired.